A young trafficking survivor’s harrowing story of redemption, reunion, and return in South Asia.

 Then Sopheap disappeared—again.

 No one was able to communicate with her.
 Sopheap’s family feared the worst.
-Through three heartbreaking months, our team walked with them as they processed Sopheap’s loss once more.
-The team fervently prayed that God would protect Sopheap wherever she was—and God answered.
+Through three heartbreaking months, our team walked alongside them as they processed Sopheap’s loss once more.
+The team fervently prayed that God would protect her wherever she was—and God heard.

 An Answered Prayer